Abigail Messina, DVM

 After working at traditional brick-and-mortar veterinary practices, she witnessed first-hand how stressed animals can be at the veterinary office.
-She started Vet At Your Door, P.C. in order to be able to connect on a less stressful and therefore deeper level with her patients and their parents.
+She started Vet At Your Door, P.C. in 2015 in order to be able to connect on a less stressful and therefore deeper level with her patients and their parents.
 She enjoys getting to know each animal and working with their dedicated owners to maximize their quality of life, minimize pain, and keep them healthy for as long as possible.
 And when it becomes an animal's time to leave this earth, she feels it is a gift to be able to help both the owner and pet through this difficult, yet peaceful and oftentimes beautiful process.

 Heather Crispell, DVM

 Dr. Crispell earned a Bachelor of Science degree in Biology at Saint Michael’s College in 2006.
 She spent the next 3 years in biomedical research in both Downeast Maine and in Fairbanks, Alaska.
 She had always loved veterinary medicine and in 2013 she graduated from Cummings School of Veterinary Medicine at Tufts University.
 After graduation she worked at traditional brick and mortar veterinary practices in both Maine and Massachusetts.
 While working at a busy practice in West Gardiner, she developed her love of (then rare) house calls.